logidexp/rewardapp/README.md

 Provide clear documentation on how to set up and run the application

+## **Important Notes**

+I use PointsEvent model with polymorphic association to implement rewards and bonuses, so in the `/api/v1/account/history` you could see all points transactions within your account.
+For now, application is Backend API only

 ## Run with Dev Containers

 You can run this project using [Dev Containers](https://containers.dev/) to ensure a consistent development environment.
 Follow the steps below to get started